Oofles/PowerShell-Scripts/README.md

 Credit to https://blog.netwrix.com/2018/06/07/how-to-create-new-active-directory-users-with-powershell/

 A simple script for creating Active Directory users with a CSV files.
-You will need to make a CSV will the following headers:
+This will need to be ran on the Domain Controller.
+You will also need to make a CSV will the following headers:
 - username
 - password
 - firstname